SYNC 2021 Calendar

 Freedom Season opens with Palm Sunday, when crowds in Jerusalem wildly hailed Jesus as their liberator, the descendant of David who would free the entire nation of Israel.
 Jesus was executed on the cross on Passover, the day the nation celebrated its freedom from slavery in Egypt.

 Unlike the traditional emphasis on holiness and forgiveness of Good Friday, SYNC emphasizes the original meanings of Passover, which are 1) freedom from slavery and 2) belonging to the People of God who are protected from the death angel (the angel "passes over" them and strikes others).
-Jesus' resurrection is his liberation from death, from shame, from pain, from apparent failure.
-He is free to lead his followers again as they continue to spread heaven's freedom across the earth.
+Jesus's resurrection was his liberation from death, from shame, from pain, from apparent failure.
+It freed him to lead his followers again as we continue to spread heaven's freedom across the earth.

 (Note: holiness and forgiveness are themes associated not with Passover but with Yom Kippur (the Day of Atonement).
 These are emphasized later in the SYNC cycle.
 See "Mercy" below.)